 There’s are numerous beaches on Lamma Island.
 And no matter which side of the island you’re on, there are a couple of beaches a short walk away from you.

-Also worth noting is that Lamma is home to Hong Kong’s only turtle nesting beach which is located in the south of the island.
+Also worth noting is that the island is home to Hong Kong’s only turtle nesting beach which is located in the south of Lamma.
 However, this beach is only open for a few months a year.

 I have a dedicated post on the best beaches on Lamma Island that should serve as a comprehensive guide on this topic.

-There are essentially two hikes on Lamma Island.
+There are essentially three hikes on Lamma Island:

-The hike from Yung Shue Wan to Sok Kwu Wan on the Lamma Island Family Trail essentially connects the two sides of the island and is a great way to explore the vast portion of Lamma Island.
+The hike from Yung Shue Wan to Sok Kwu Wan along the Lamma Island Family Trail essentially connects the two sides of the island, and is a great way to explore the vast portion of the island.
 You can learn more about the Yung Shue Wan to Sok Kwu Wan hike on this post.
 If you venture on this hike, don’t forget to stop by the Kamikaze Cave.
 This cave held strategic importance for Japan’s Hong Kong-based ‘kamikaze team’ during the Second World War.
 They concealed speedboats here to be deployed on suicide missions against Allied shipping.

-The other hike is a circular hike near Sok Kwu Wan that is more challenging but it does have much nicer views.
+The other hike is a circular hike on the south side with much nicer views.
+Howver, to make the hike more interesting, take cut across the circle via Ling Kok Shan.
 You can learn more about the Sok Kwu Wan Circular Hike on this post.

-Lamma Island is an amazing place for a staycation too.
+Lamma Island is also an amazing place for a staycation.
 With plenty of hotels and B&Bs, you could spend a relaxing weekend away from the madness of Hong Kong.

 There are a couple of low-budget hotels located very close to Yung Shue Wan as you get off the ferry.
 The Bali Holiday Resort is a great option but if you’re looking for a hotel right on the beach, check out Concerto Inn at Hung Shing Ye Beach.